-- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made ground on the M9 carriageway surface. - Works are programmed to only take 4-nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00. - No works are required within WB1 WB4, which are culverted beneath the M9 within the scheme extents, therefore there will be no change in the hydrological regime or water quality within WB1 WB4. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low.
+- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the M8 carriageway surface. - Consultation with HES has determined that the works should not affect any area of the scheduled monument therefore no scheduled monument consent is required for these works. - Works are programmed to only take 5 nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00 where possible. - No works are required within the Union Canal, which is culverted beneath the M8 within the scheme extents, therefore there will be no change in the hydrological regime or water quality within the Union Canal.

-• By removing the carriageway defects this will provide this part of the M9 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the M8 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.